asmagill/mjolnir_asm/README.md

 mjolnir_asm
 ===========

-Development space Mjolnir modules under mjolnir._asm
+Development space  for Mjolnir modules under mjolnir._asm

 Once a module has been packed and deployed via it's packe mechanism, a separate repository is created for each specific module.
 This repository contains modules in development, or possibly in-progress updates to deployed modules which haven't been published yet.